Atlanta's Best Food Allergy Treatments

-Another strategy to alleviate allergy symptoms is to stay clear of alcohol and other histamine-containing foods.
-As far as alcohol goes, wine (both red and white) seems to be the worst culprit.
+Another strategy to alleviate allergy symptoms is to stay clear of alcohol and other histamine containing foods.
+As far as alcohol goes, wine (both red and white) seems to be the worst culprits.
 Sulfites are part of the problems with these drinks, but histamines that result during the fermentation process also wreak havoc.
 If you suffer from allergies, consider avoiding foods subject to aging and fermentation like wine, cheese, cider, pickles, and sauerkraut.
-Yeast, also a common allergen found in aged, fermented, and baked goods, should be avoided.
+Yeast, also a common allergen found in aged, fermented and baked goods, should be avoided.

 Blood Antibody Tests